zbcwilliam/prompt-optimizer/docs/vercel_en.md

    ![Clear root directory setting](../images/vercel/setting.png)

+4. **Configure environment variables (Optional)**
+   - After deployment is complete, go to project settings
+   - Click "Environment Variables"
+   - Add the required API keys (e.g., `VITE_OPENAI_API_KEY`)
+   - To add access restriction functionality:
+     - Add an environment variable named `ACCESS_PASSWORD`
+     - Set a secure password as its value
+   - Save the environment variable settings

-4. **Redeploy the project**
+5. **Redeploy the project**
-   - After saving the settings, you need to manually trigger a redeployment to make the fix effective
+   - After saving the settings, you need to manually trigger a redeployment to make the fixes and environment variables effective
    - Click "Deployments" in the top navigation bar
    - On the right side of the latest deployment record, click the "..." button
    - Select the "Redeploy" option to trigger redeployment

    ![Redeploy the project](../images/vercel/redeploy.png)

-5. **Configure environment variables (Optional)**
-   - After deployment is complete, go to project settings
-   - Click "Environment Variables"
-   - Add the required API keys (e.g., `VITE_OPENAI_API_KEY`)
-   - Redeploy the project to make the environment variables effective

 6. **Sync upstream updates**
    - Open your forked project on GitHub